 Berkeley will best serve its public mission by achieving greater diversity in all its forms and by ensuring that our underrepresented populations are welcomed and well served by the campus.
 We must also ensure that all students, staff and faculty are able to take advantage of the immense range of opportunities our campus has to offer.

 As a first step towards increasing diversity, improving the campus climate, and building equity of access into Berkeley’s offerings, the campus launched the Undergraduate Student Diversity Project in December 2018 to examine student diversity over the course of the 2018-2019 academic year.
-Initial study teams are exploring Admissions Outreach, Recruiting, Marketing, and Yield; Undergraduate Admissions Policy and Process; and the Experience on Campus for Underrepresented Students.
+Study teams explored the topics of Admissions Outreach, Recruiting, Marketing, and Yield; Undergraduate Admissions Policy and Process; and the Campus Experience for Underrepresented Students.
 The findings of these groups will be used to inform additional efforts in the realms of faculty and staff diversity.

 Led by Executive Vice Chancellor and Provost Paul Alivisatos